a-velasco/docs-network/README.md

 ## Quickstart

-You can run the graph webapp from a precompiled build so you don't have to install Node.js.
+You can run the graph webapp from a precompiled build so you don't have to install Node.js or clone the repository.

-So, no need to clone the repository - simply download [offline-launcher.zip](https://github.com/a-velasco/docs-network/releases/download/dev/offline-launcher.zip) and extract it somewhere.
+Download [offline-launcher.zip](https://github.com/a-velasco/docs-network/releases/download/dev/offline-launcher.zip) and extract it somewhere locally.

 Inside the `offline-launcher/` folder, run the shell script `launch-app.sh`: